1. Who is the controller of my personal data?

 Do we maintain Customer Relationship Management (CRM) databases?

-Like most companies, Ascential uses customer relationship management (CRM) database technology to manage and track our marketing efforts.
+Like most companies, DeHavilland uses customer relationship management (CRM) database technology to manage and track our marketing efforts.
 Our CRM databases include personal data belonging to business contacts at our clients and other companies with whom we already have a business relationship or want to develop one.
-The personal data used for these purposes includes relevant business information such as: contact data, publicly available information (e.g. board membership, published articles, press releases, your public posts on social media sites if relevant for business purpose), your responses to targeted electronic direct marketing (including web activity following links from our e-mails), website activity of registered users of our website and other business information included by Ascential professionals based on their personal interactions with you.
+The personal data used for these purposes includes relevant business information such as: contact data, publicly available information (e.g. board membership, published articles, press releases, your public posts on social media sites if relevant for business purpose), your responses to targeted electronic direct marketing (including web activity following links from our e-mails), website activity of registered users of our website and other business information included by DeHavilland professionals based on their personal interactions with you.

 Do we combine and analyse personal data?